 We can argue about whether depression is funny or not, but everyone in season 4 is in a slough of despond.
 They are fighting their way out the best they can.

-With two kids, two jobs, Rob forced to do community service because of his arrest for drunk driving, Rob going to AA, and relatives who come visiting, the Norris family is busy and over stressed.
+They have two kids, Rob has two jobs, and he’s forced to do community service because of his arrest for drunk driving.
+Rob goes to AA.
+Relatives come visiting.
+It’s a lot.
+The Norris family is busy and over stressed.

 Sharon’s brother Fergal (Jonathan Forbes) comes to visit.
 It’s his birthday and Sharon attempts a big birthday party for him.
 What a disaster.